MatinKHD/CustomShop/README.md

 database of this project is `firebase database`.
 (and for storing photos I use `firebase store`);

+## Run
+to run this project after clone in your system and run `npm install` command and after that run `ng serve` command in your terminal.

+##

 this project has authorization for owner user and admin user.
 (auth guard).